-- (i) AAVAS shall have the option of establishing a relationship with PEPs provided that: - (a) sufficient information including information about the sources of funds accounts of family members and close relatives is gathered on the PEP; - (b) the identity of the person shall have been verified before accepting the PEP - (c) The decision to open an account for a PEP is taken at senior level in accordance with the HFCs Customer Acceptance Policy; - (d) All Such Accounts are subjected to enhanced Monitoring on an on-going basis; - (e) in the event of an existing customer or the beneficial owner of an existing account subsequently becoming a PEP, senior management's approval is obtained to continue the business relationship; - (f) The CDD measures as applicable to PEPs including enhanced monitoring on an on-going basis are applicable. - (ii) These instructions shall also be applicable to accounts where a PEP is the beneficial owner.
+- (i) AAVAS shall have the option of establishing a relationship with PEPs provided that: - a. sufficient information including information about the sources of funds accounts of family members and close relatives is gathered on the PEP; - b. the identity of the person shall have been verified before accepting the PEP - c.
+The decision to open an account for a PEP is taken at senior level in accordance with the AAVAS's Customer Acceptance Policy; - d.
+All Such Accounts are subjected to enhanced Monitoring on an on-going basis; - e. in the event of an existing customer or the beneficial owner of an existing account subsequently becoming a PEP, senior management's approval is obtained to continue the business relationship; - f.
+The CDD measures as applicable to PEPs including enhanced monitoring on an ongoing basis are applicable. - (ii) These instructions shall also be applicable to accounts where a PEP is the beneficial owner.